Your Complete Guide to Sanur Bali

 The Museum Le Mayeur was once the home of Brussels artist Adrien-Jean Le Mayeur de Merpres.
 The home now features his art and showcases classic Balinese architecture.
 You’ll find it just north of Sindhu Beach.
 It’s open Monday to Friday only.

 The Blanjong Temple, on Jl.
 Danau Poso, houses one of the oldest relics in Balinese history.
 The Blanjong pillar is etched with Sanskrit inscription and is said to date back to the 10th century.

 From June to September, be sure to look up!
 The skies are filled with kites, particularly during July, when the Bali Kite Festival is held.
-Large trucks are used to transport the kites, which are usually works of art and can span five to 10 metres.
+Large trucks are used to transport the kites, which are usually works of art and can span five to 32 feet.
 The process of take-off and landing is just as impressive as them flying in the air and a trip to the kite festival is a must.